 We record goodwill as the excess of the cost of acquisitions over the fair value of the related net assets at the date of acquisition.
 Goodwill recorded is not deductible for income tax purposes.
-We have determined that we have two reporting units for goodwill impairment testing purposes.
-As of July 31, 2018, one of these reporting units contain goodwill that is subject to at least an annual goodwill impairment test.
+We have determined that we have one reporting unit for goodwill impairment testing purposes.
+As of July 31, 2019, this reporting unit contains goodwill that is subject to at least an annual goodwill impairment test.
 In the first step of the test, the carrying value of each reporting unit is determined by assigning the assets and liabilities, including existing goodwill and intangible assets, to those reporting units as of the date of evaluation.
 To the extent a reporting unit's carrying value exceeds it fair value, the reporting unit's goodwill is impaired.
 The amount of impairment would be equal to the lesser of the excess of reporting unit carrying value over its fair value and the reporting unit's recorded amount of goodwill.